 And best of all, it won’t cost you anything.
 Consider this a free, general-purpose consultation.

 Build it and they will come.
-Bigger magazines know the value of advertising.
-They know it is more reliable than subscriptions alone.
+Bigger magazines know that advertising top on the list of best revenue streams for magazines.
+They know it thrives on high traffic.
+They also know it is more reliable than subscriptions alone.
 Google Adsense is a good place to start if you want to put display ads on your magazine website, Google Adsense can drive ad click revenue for sites with higher traffic.

 If you have video channel on YouTube, it can be lucrative to allow video ads in between your videos.
 This can also be a driver for quality, engaging videos.
+Channel ads keep content creators on their toes.
 There is no better motivator than a dip in attendant ad revenue to spur content engagement factors.

 Display advertising is open to a self-managing advertiser marketplace that you don’t have to interact with.
 It’s run by Google Ads advertisers and regulated by Google.
 You can sit back and reap the rewards on this one.